-Figure 5-20 presents the concentration distribution of small particles (0.77µm) emitted by an individual cough.
+Figure 5-27 presents the concentration distribution of small particles (0.77µm) emitted by an individual cough.
 The concentration decays to five percent of its origin value at 1.2m (Point 1) away.
 Also, it takes 3 seconds for particles to achieve their peak concentration at this position, as shown for experimental results and the LES model.
 However, the RNG model shows that it takes 5 seconds for the particle cloud to arrive at this point.
 This shows that the RNG model may have difficulties capturing the transient characteristics of an unsteady cough.

 However, the concentration at P12 shows a different trend.
 Either the LES or the RNG model fails to predict the time occurrence of the peak concentration at the exhaust (P12).
 Also, the particle concentration predicted by LES is much higher than in the experiment.
 A similar trend is shown in the particle concentration at P2.
 The reason is the over-prediction of the thermal plume which drives the particle clouds upwards.
 In this situation, the particles exit the chamber through the exhaust directly rather than disperse to the region surrounding the target occupant, like P6.
 That is also the reason why the particle concentration predicted by LES is negligibly low in P6 and P7.
-Another reason is the unsatisfactory airflow field prediction shown in
+Another reason is the unsatisfactory airflow field prediction shown in because the thermal boundary conditions are not sufficiently accurate due to the heat loss through the walls.
+Generally, the RNG model performs better in predicting the concentration of small particles except at P1.